 New Yorkers Richard Ray Ruiz and Andrew Lipovsky debuted Classic Specs in 2010 at Brooklyn Flea.
 While Classic Specs used to offer a try-at-home program similar to Warby Parker, the brand now serves up its unique, vintage-inspired frames online with free shipping and free returns.
 Their glasses for men and women start at $89 and include single-vision, anti-reflective prescription lenses and acetate frames handmade in Italy.

-We struggled where to categorize Cubitts, since the UK-based company offers a home-try on program for UK-based consumers.
+I struggled where to categorize Cubitts, since the UK-based company offers a home-try on program for UK-based consumers.
 For U.S. customers, Cubitts offers free shipping on orders of spectacles of over $75 combined with a “30-day no-quibble returns policy.”
 According to their website, Cubitts is “happy to refund in full or exchange any item if you are not satisfied,” and customers are directed to email [email protected] for more details.

 Startup darling Felix Gray popularized blue light-reflecting glasses.
 While the company began by selling non-prescription glasses to filter blue light and glare, which they claim help to combat digital eye strain, today Felix Gray offers a range of eyeglass frames with prescription lenses.
 Felix Gray offers free shipping, free returns, and free exchanges.